LoginRadius/engineering-portal/content/blog/Bluetooth Controlled Arduino Car Miniature/index.md

 3.)
 Connect same GND of motor driver  to GND (in analog) of Arduino.
 4.)
 Pins of HC-05 are connected to Arduino like this: GND(in analog pins) to GND; VCC(in analog) to 5V; RX to TX(in digital pins) and TX to RX(in digital pins).
 Connect anode and cathode of LED to Pin 9 (in digital pins) and 3.3V (in analog pins) pins respectively.
+5.)
+Use of the LED light is the optional parameter in this project.

 E.) Here,i want to tell one important point that, The code that will be given , should be uploaded before connection of the pins , else you will face error in uploadind the code, so, just first copy the code provided below,  and paste in the arduino software and upload it ot the board before the pin connections.